Combining Energy Efficient Roofing With Photovoltaics

 It isn’t often that a green roof also has solar, but it isn’t impossible.
 In fact, The University of Illinois did a study to determine the cost-effectiveness of combining green roofs with solar.

 This study found that combining these multi-purposing methods increase energy efficiency and have a greater positive impact on the environment.
-Green roofs can decrease indoor temperatures by 35.6 degrees Ferenhite.
-While purchased solar panels save thousands of dollars on energy bills.
+Green roofs can decrease indoor temperatures by 35.6 degrees Fahrenheit, while purchased solar panels save thousands of dollars on energy bills.

 Combined, these two reduce the carbon footprint of the building and the urban heat island effect.
 The solar panels also increase plant diversity because they provide shade.
-While the pants increase panel efficiency by decreasing the temperature around the solar panels.
+The plants increase panel efficiency by decreasing the temperature around the solar panels.